dautayvuon/jmemorize/README.md

 ## 2. Maintainer

-    This software is maintaining and continue to be developed by Garden Strawberry (dautayvuon@gmail.com) and licensed under the GPL license.
-A copy of the GPL license is provided with this sourcecode.
+    This software is being maintained and continue to be developed by Garden Strawberry (dautayvuon@gmail.com).

 ## 3. Road Map